ThatsVie/atlas-headphones/README.md

 **HTML Updates**

 The HTML structure for the "Our Results" section includes a container for the section's text and a container for the result blocks.
-Each result block is styled to maintain a consistent pentagon shape across various screen sizes.

 **CSS Updates**